KomeijiForce/MetaIE/README.md

 ```

 ## Pre-trained checkpoints
-You can directly use [our pre-trained MetaIE model](https://huggingface.co/KomeijiForce/roberta-large-metaie) from Huggingface
+You can directly use [our pre-trained MetaIE model](https://huggingface.co/KomeijiForce/roberta-large-metaie) from Huggingface.
+The readme in the Huggingface repo can help you to further understand the mechanism of MetaIE.

 ## Fine-tuning
 ```